-For further information about the resident experience at Hood, please contact the Residence Life Office at ext.
-3577.
+For further information about the resident experience at Hood, please contact the Residence Life Office at residencelife@hood.edu

 COMMUTER LIFE

 Commuter students represent a diverse population.
 When not attending classes, many commuters spend time in the Whitaker Campus Center.